gitter-badger/digibytewallet-android/README.md

 Your first Digital wallet: DigiByte Wallet was engineered from the ground-up to be as friendly to first-time users as possible.
 Central to this ideal is your Personal Recovery Key, that is all that is required to restore your DigiByte in the event you ever lose your phone or happen to flush it away.
 DigiByte Wallet uses “Brain wallet” techniques (A phrase you keep in your brain) to allow you to easily get back up and running on a new phone.

-A complete new and innovative feature is Digi-ID.
-This will allow you to securely authenticate and login to any website that supports Digi-ID.
+Digi-ID: this will allow you to securely authenticate and login to any website that supports Digi-ID.
 Simply by scanning QR and entering your PIN or your finger print in your DigiByte Wallet.

+DigiAssets: is a secure, scalable layer on top of the DigiByte blockchain that allows for the decentralized issuance of digital assets, tokens, smart contracts,   digital identity and more.

 <br>